mossT8/metric-boet-api/README.md

 |--- README.md
 ````
 ### Subfolder Details

-#### - backend/
-Contains the backend logic and functionality.
+- **backend/** Contains the backend logic and functionality.
 Refer to the backend/README.md for specific details.

-#### - database/
-Hosts information related to the database.
+- **database/** Hosts information related to the database.
 Explore the database/README.md for configuration and usage instructions.

-#### - frontend/
-Encompasses the frontend codebase.
+- **frontend/:** Encompasses the frontend codebase.
 Check the frontend/README.md for guidance on setup and usage.

-#### - tester/
-Involves testing-related application.
+- **tester/:** Involves testing-related components.
 Find more information in the tester/README.md for testing instructions.

 ## Contributing